Configuration of Modbus Meters

 round <int> : Number of digits after the decimal point.
 Default 2.

-swap_words <bool or 1 or 0 >: reverse the registers order if size > 1.
+swap_words <bool or 1 or 0 >: swaps the order of the registers if size > 1.

 Unit